 When you read fiction, you choose the people you want to spend time with.
 If you don’t like the characters, you don’t care about their adventure.
 Some characters I’ll stick with for one adventure, but then I never want to hear from them again.
 I’m talking to you, Hannibal Lecter.
 Some characters I love through many, many books but would never consider inviting to my home. coughDextercough.

 And then there are those characters we love hanging around.
-The people we’d hip-check Great Aunt Gertrude out of the way for so they can sit next to us at our Thanksgiving table.
+The people we’d give Great Aunt Gertrude a hip-check for in order to sit next to them at the Thanksgiving table.

 I’d invite Stephanie Plum’s Grandma Mazur for the hilarity and indiscretion.